NanoComp/meep/doc/docs/Python_User_Interface.md

 <div class="method_docstring" markdown="1">

 Returns the Fourier-transformed fields as a NumPy array.
+The type is either `numpy.complex64` or `numpy.complex128` depending on the [floating-point precision of the fields](Build_From_Source.md#floating-point-precision-of-the-fields-and-materials-arrays).

 **Parameters:**